- With Bangarra Since:

 - Family Background:

-Jasmin is an Aboriginal woman with a mixed heritage of Irish, Chinese, and Russian Jewish ancestry.
-Her Aboriginal heritage is from Savannah country; the Tagalaka and Kurtijar Peoples from Normanton and Croydon in the Gulf of Carpentaria.
+- Jasmin is an Aboriginal woman with a heritage of Irish, Chinese, and Hungarian Jewish ancestry.
+Her Aboriginal heritage is from Savannah country; the Tagalaka and Kurtijar peoples from Normanton and Croydon in the Gulf of Carpentaria.

 Jasmin's career in dance reflects her deep connection to her culture, to art, and to spirit.